 Here is a guide to developing achievement-driven statements for your summary and experience sections.
 For each task or claim you are making:

-A) Ask yourself, “How did I make money, save money, streamline a process, improve the outcome or contribute to culture?”
+- Ask yourself, “How did I make money, save money, streamline a process, improve the outcome or contribute to culture?”

-B) Another way to ask this question is, “How do I know I did a good job?”
+- Another way to ask this question is, “How do I know I did a good job?”
 And then describe what that good job looked like.

-9. Use keywords in summary and experience sections
+9. Use Keywords in Summary and Experience Sections

 Quick tip: Cut and paste a job description into a word cloud application like Wordle.net, to identify keywords and acronyms that you need to have in your profile.
-Then incorporate these keywords into the content of your summary and experience sections to improve the optimization of your profile.
-Additionally, use these keywords to develop the skills section mentioned in a later section.
+Then incorporate these keywords into the content of your summary and experience sections.
+You’ll want to use these same keywords to develop the skills section of your page (more on that later).

-Use descriptor words that demonstrate your abilities, subject matter expertise and skill sets as often as possible, especially in your summary and experience sections.
+Use words that demonstrate your abilities, subject matter expertise and skill sets as often as possible, especially in your summary and experience sections.

-10. Showcase your work
+10. Showcase Your Work